blandfort/mirror/README.md

     - Log what is typed (be careful not to log passwords and similar data though)
     - Mouse movement and clicks (even the way how dynamically one moves the mouse might be telling about emotions)

-NOTE: WindowShard only works in linux, as it uses the tool `xprop` under the hood.
+NOTE: WindowShard only works in linux, as it relies on the tool `xprop` under the hood.